I can be indecisive.

 And still, we fumble our way through decisions.
 Choosing the things that ultimately make up our existence with so little thought.
 No guidelines, not even a rudimentary map.
 Just cause and effect to guide our way.

-In a world of bright, shiny distractions, it’s amazing to me that the primary color of so many of our decisions is gray.
+In a world of bright, shiny distractions, it’s amazing to me the primary color of our decisions is gray.